Working with Patient Groups

 Listening to patient experiences, understanding their challenges and exchanging insights can shape future of medical research and disease management to more adequately address the unmet needs of patients.
 It is only through open and transparent dialogue between patients and industry that we can ensure that the patient perspective becomes an integral part of how medicines are researched, developed and delivered to patients.

 Appropriate inclusion of the patient’s perspective across the life-cycle of the medicine has the potential to co-create and co-develop better health care management and patient outcomes, delivering greater efficiencies in healthcare utilization.

-Relationships with patient organisations are well regulated through the EFPIA Code and national industry codes of practice and all financial relationships are publically disclosed as a requirement of the EFPIA code.
+Relationships with patient organisations are regulated through the EFPIA Code and national industry codes of practice.
+All financial relationships are publicly disclosed as a requirement of the EFPIA code.